CFDBY/Laval-Nozzle-Analysis/README.md

 **Project Update Notice ( June 2025 )**
 This project is currently being revised due todiscrepancies identified in the initial simulation results.
 Specifically , some of the wall force and mass flow rate values were found to be unrealistic when compared with the expected physical behavior under the given boundary conditions.

+🔧 Update Explanation (Added Note):
+The discrepancy was traced back to the use of a 2D planar model instead of an axisymmetric one.
+Since the nozzle geometry represents a rotationally symmetric body, solving it in a non-axisymmetric setup led to incorrect evaluation of parameters such as wall force and mass flow rate.

+The updated simulation now uses an axisymmetric configuration, which accurately reflects the physical geometry and ensures more realistic results in accordance with the applied boundary conditions.

 This project presents a 2D CFD simulation of compressible flow through a **De Laval nozzle**, performed in **ANSYS Fluent 2025 R1**.
 The aim was to observe **choked flow** behavior, check **mass conservation**, and compute **wall total force**.

 ---